icure/medtech-docs/sdks/how-to/how-to-instantiate-the-medtech-sdk.md

 * `.withCrypto(webcrypto as any)`: an instance of the [Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto).
 * `.withAuthProcessByEmailId(authProcessEmailId)`: your iCure Message Gateway identifier used to register new user by their email.
 * `.withAuthProcessBySmsId(authProcessSMSId)`: your iCure Message Gateway identifier used to register new user by their phone number.
-* `.withStorage(storage)`: an object that implements the StorageFacade interface.
+* `.withStorage(storage)`: an object that implements the [StorageFacade](sdks/references/entrypoints/MedTechApi.md) interface.
 Will be used to store locally the private key of the user through the key storage.
 By default, it will use an implementation based on the browser local storage, so you must implement a custom version if your app is based on NodeJS or React Native.
-* `.withKeyStorage(keyStorage)`: an object that implements the KeyStorage Facade interface.
+* `.withKeyStorage(keyStorage)`: an object that implements the [KeyStorageFacade](sdks/references/interfaces/KeyStorageFacade.md) interface.
 Will be used to store locally the private key of the user.
 By default, it will use an implementation based on the default local storage.
 * `.preventCookieUsage()`: if set, all the API calls will rely on cookieless authentication methods.

 ## Instantiate the SDK using the AnonymousMedTechApiBuilder